hladpe/thesis/Návrh a tvorba nové e-commerce platformy.md

 ### Abstrakt
-Hlavní úlohou této diplomové práce je vytvoření prototypu e-commerce platformy, která bude v budoucnu tvořit základ plnohodnotnému řešení pro konkrétního živnostníka.
+Hlavní úlohou této diplomové práce je vytvoření prototypu e-commerce platformy, která bude v budoucnu tvořit základ plnohodnotného řešení pro konkrétního živnostníka.
 Práce se zabývá analýzou současného stavu, analýzou dostupných řešení, popisem vybraných technologií, včetně popisu, jak tyto technologie byly v projektu konkrétně implementovány.
 Výsledkem práce je funkční prototyp e-commerce platformy.

 ### Abstract
 The thesis focuses on developing prototype of e-commerce platform.
 This platform will be used as a base for a full-fledged e-commerce solution of specific trader in the future.
 The thesis deals with the analysis of the current state, analysis of available solutions, description of selected technologies, including a description of how these technologies were specifically implemented in the project.
 The result of this thesis is a functional prototype of e-commerce platform.